-- 1/2 cup mayonnaise
+- ½ cup mayonnaise

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 tsp red chili flakes
+- ½ teaspoon red chili flakes

-- 1 tsp sugar
+- 1 teaspoon sugar

-- 2 tbsp vinegar
+- 2 tablespoons vinegar

-- 4 tbsp ketchup
+- 4 tablespoons ketchup

 Ingredients for Garnish

-- 8 green chilies sliced
+- 4 green chilies

 - 8 garlic cloves sliced

-Add cumin seeds and star anise.
+- Heat oil in a large pot.Add cumin seeds and star anise (if using).
 Saute for about 30 - 45 seconds, and add rice.

-Add salt and about 4 cups of water.
+- Add salt and about 5 cups of water.
 Bring to a boil, and cover with lid till rice is done.
 Set aside.

 - Heat oil in a pot and lightly fry ginger and garlic in it.
 Add chicken pieces and stir fry.

-Add salt, black pepper, red chili flakes, soy sauce and vinegar.
+- Add salt, black pepper, red chili flakes, soy sauce and vinegar.
 Saute for about a minute and then start adding the vegetables.
 Onions need to be sauted first followed by carrots, capsicum and lastly cabbage.

 - Let the sauce come to a boil, and then add cornflour dissolved in water.
-When the mixture0 becomes thick, turn off the flame.
+When the mixture becomes thick, turn off the flame.
 Avoid cooking the vegetables for too long as they can become soggy.
-Mix the noodles in this chicken sauce and set aside.

-Put all sauce ingredients in a bowl.
+- Put all sauce ingredients in a bowl.
 Mix well and keep aside.

-Heat a small frying pan and add garlic cloves followed by green chilies.
+- Heat a small frying pan and add garlic cloves followed by green chilies.
 Fry till the garlic and chilies are golden brown.
 Be careful when frying the chilies as they can burst.
 Make a slit in the chilies before frying.
 Set aside.

-Take a large glass dish, preferably a 13 x 9 rectangle dish.
-Layer the rice at the bottom, and then spread the chicken, vegetable and noodles mixture.
-Top with the mayo sauce, and then finally the fried garlic and green chilies.
-The Singaporean rice can be warmed in the oven for 10 - 15 minutes.
+- Take a large glass dish, preferably a 13 x 9 rectangle dish.
+Layer the rice at the bottom, and then spread half of the chicken and vegetables mixture.
+Top with half of the noodles, and then the remaining chicken & vegetables followed by the noodles.
+Top the noodles with the mayonnaise and then finally the fried garlic and green chillies.

 - Plain steamed rice can be used instead of spiced rice.
 Peas or other vegetables can be added to the rice for a different taste.